SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-items-to-webpanel-list.md

 When you add an item to the **GUI - Web panel** list in Settings and maintenance, the **Edit list item** dialog is not the same as described under [Add items][1].

-This is how to fill out the fields in the **Edit list items** dialog when the items are URL addresses, i.e. pages on the Internet or saved HTML files:
+This is how to fill out the fields in the **Edit list items** dialog when the items are URL addresses (pages on the Internet or saved HTML files):

 1. Enter the required name of the item in the **Name** field.
 This name is displayed when you add the URL address in SuperOffice CRM.